dfst/examples/redshift/README.md

       adsnote = {Provided by the SAO/NASA Astrophysics Data System}
 }
 ```
+Since, the exported model is too large, you can download it from [here](https://www.dropbox.com/s/55qyfb1xn0qttf6/guest%2Bredshiftfinal_94d17a.webgmex?dl=0) and run the pipeline.

-The script above downloads the file and puts it in the data directory.
+Alternatively, the script above downloads the file and puts it in the data directory.
 There are three pipelines as shown in the screen-shot below:

 ![pipelines](../screenshots/deepforge-pipelines.png)